michael-hamilton/Quartz/docs/documentation.md

 ###Alerts
 Alerts are a useful way to display meaningful information.
 Alerts work with all Quartz contextual classes to provide visual context to the element.
-To use an alert simply add the `.alert` class to an element as follows:
+To use an alert, simply add the `.alert` class to an element as follows:

 #####Example
 	<div class="alert">Alert</div>